motovoice/app/README.md

 I ride motorcycles in my free time and was connecting with friends via bluetooth intercoms while doing so.
 But I was not satisfied with the audio quality and the range of the intercoms.
 Also if people have different intercoms like Sena/Cardo..., there were always problems.
 So I decided to build an IP based solution which is easy to use and works with all intercoms/headsets.

 ## Server
+You can use the demo server `compute1.motovoice.app`, but I recommend setting up your own server for better availability.
-Currently you have to host the server yourself.
-The code is available [here](https://github.com/motovoice/server)
+The code and instructions are available [here](https://github.com/motovoice/server)

 ## Benefits
 These are the main benefits to direct bluetooth intercom connections: